syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/appearance.md

 ### JSON binding

-When a list of JSON objects are specified as data source, you can add a template in the data label by using the `labelTemplate` property, and its value should be bound to the field value from the data source.
-This allows the specified feild value to be displayed as the template for the labels.
+By including the desired field name in the template content, such as **${value}**, the value from the data source for the corresponding cell can be displayed in the HeatMap cell as data label template content.

 **Table**

-The following example illustrates how to add a template in the data label using JSON table binding.
+The following example demonstrates how to add a data label template for JSON table binding.

 {% if page.publishingplatform == "typescript" %}